TrueSparrowSystems/slackmin/README.md

 <br>

 **4. `whitelistedUsers`** is an array consisting of whitelisted slack member ids.
-Whitelisted users are channel admins who can execute commands in whitelisted channels.
-Refer [here](https://www.workast.com/help/articles/61000165203/) to get slack member id.
+Only whitelisted users are allowed to execute slash commands in the whitelisted channels.

 ## Slackmin Middleware Usage